kyeot/2018-Season-Code/README.md

 ## Installing wpilib
-1. Go to Help - Install New Software - Add
+1. Click Help>Install New Software>Add
 2. Put in "FRC Plugins" for the name
 3. Put in http://first.wpi.edu/FRC/roborio/release/eclipse/ for the Location
 4. Select Okay